Percept-Health-Solve/seir-model/README.md

 - `--time_h_to_d`: Time from general hospital admission to death, for those that will die.
 - `--time_c_to_r`: Time from critical care admission to recovery, for those that will recover.
 - `--time_c_to_d`: Time from critical care admission to death, for those that will die.
-- `--contact_k`: Contact heterogeneity factor as per Kong et. al. A value of 0 or lower removes contact heterogeneity from the system.
+- `--contact_k`: Contact heterogeneity factor as per Kong et. al. [1].
+A value of 0 or lower removes contact heterogeneity from the system.
-- `--mortality_loading`: Adjusts the mortality proportions of the model while keeping the overall mortality shape vy age the same.
+- `--mortality_loading`: Adjusts the relative overall mortality level of the model while keeping the overall mortality shape vy age the same.
 Used to inform the uncertainty in the mortality estimates while ensuring the mortality by age remains sensible.
-Should be close to 1.
+The interval between the upper and lower bounds should be close to and include 1.
 - `--hospital_loading`: Adjusts the proportions of individuals going to hospital, while keeping the proportions by age constant within the hospital.
 Used to inform the uncertainty in inbound patients while ensuring the inbound patient distribution remains sensible.
-Should be close to 1.
+The interval between the upper and lower bounds should be close to and include 1.

 #### Initial Parameters
 These parameters define the initial value of the ODE.